Go to the Students section

 Penalties for non-compliance are potentially severe; they include:

 Although the University has separate licences for sponsoring staff and students, any breach of the conditions for one licence could nonetheless draw attention to the other.
 Any issues around compliance with one licence could impact on both.

 The government’s UK Visas and Immigration department undertakes visits to check our compliance with the relevant legislation, policies and regulations.
 These visits can be unannounced.
 The University also conducts its own internal audits and monitors all appointments as well as claims made by hourly-paid staff.
 The University is also under a legal duty as a licenced sponsor, to proactively inform the UKVI about any breaches in licence compliance.

-As a quick guide, European and Economic Area (EEA) or Swiss Nationals are free to enter, live and take work in the UK without Home Office permission.
-For an up-to-date list of EEA countries see here.
-Non-EEA Nationals need a visa to work in the UK.
+From 1 January 2021 all workers from outside the UK (apart from Irish citizens) need a visa to work in the UK.
 A range of visas are available, and if you receive a query from a job applicant we recommend they check their personal eligibility here.
-If they do not have the right to work in the UK in their own right, and depending on the nature of the role, we may be able to issue a Certificate of Sponsorship to support their application under Tier 2 of the Points Based System.
+If they do not have the right to work in the UK in their own right, and depending on the nature of the role, we may be able to issue a Certificate of Sponsorship to support their application under Skilled worker route of the Points Based System.